godotengine/godot-docs/getting_started/step_by_step/ui_introduction_to_the_ui_system.rst

 but this is not the most convenient way.
 When you select a control node, the layout menu appears above the viewport, in the toolbar.
-It gives you a list of icons to set all 4 anchors with a single click, instead of using the inspector’s 4 properties.
+It gives you a list of icons to set all 4 anchors with a single click, instead of using the inspector's 4 properties.
 The layout menu will only show up when you select a control node.

 .. figure:: img/layout_menu.png